ligato/docs/docs/plugins/plugin-overview.md

 ### ACL-based forwarding (ABF) plugin

 Implementation of the ACL-based forwarding feature.
+Performs policy-based routing (PBR) where forwarding is done based on ACL matches rather than destination address prefix.

 ### IPSec plugin

 More in: [IPSec plugin][ipsec-plugin]

 Allows one to configure **security policy databases** (SPD) and **security associations** (SA) in VPP.
-It also handles relationships between the SPD and SA or between SPD and an assigned interface.
-Note that the IPSec tunnel interfaces are not part of IPSec plugin.
-Their configuration is handled in the [VPP interface plugin][interface-plugin-guide]).
+It also handles relationships between the SPD and SA or between SPD and an assigned interface. `IPSec tunnel interfaces are not part of the IPSec plugin.` Their configuration is handled by the [VPP interface plugin][interface-plugin-guide]).

 ### NAT plugin

 More in: [NAT-plugin][nat-plugins]

 Network address translation, or NAT is a method for translating one IP address into another by modifying (rewriting) packet headers.
 The vpp-agent NAT plugin is a `control plane` plugin for the VPP NAT dataplane implementation of NAT44.
-The NAT plugin is dependent on [interface plugin][interface-plugin-guide].
+Can also DNAT44 (with load balancing useful in K8s network clusters.
+The NAT plugin is dependent on the [interface plugin][interface-plugin-guide].

 ### Punt plugin

 More in: [punt-plugin][punt-plugin]

-Provides access to the VPP punt feature, where incoming VPP traffic matching a set pre-defined rules is 'punted' or redirected.
+Provides access to the VPP punt feature, where incoming VPP traffic matching a set pre-defined rules is 'punted' or redirected to the host stack or socket.

 ### Telemetry